Welcome

-This is my third attempt at sharing my notes-in-public
+This is my third fourth attempt at sharing my notes-in-public

 The first one was dev notes.
 This was retired in favour of current Tiddlywiki